Unconditionally verifiable blind computation: Blindness

 \section{Blindness}

 We say a hiding protocol is \emph{blind} if Bob cannot tell anything relating to the angles of measurements.
 In considering this it is worth noting that Bob can run the protocol only once with fixed values for Alice's parameters $\phi_i,\theta_i,r_i,x_i$.
 Later we will show how for generic graphs this will lead to hiding the output of the computation as well.
-Following the convention of \cite{AFK}, we use the notation of a leakage function, denoted as $L(X)$, to formalise what Bob learns during the interaction.
+Following the convention of \cite{AFK}, we use the notation of a leakage function, denoted as $L(X)$, to formalize what Bob learns during the interaction.
+We present a stand alone security definition that is equivalent to the original definition of blindness provided in \cite{BFK09}.